littleosbook/littleosbook/output.md

 For a more in-depth explanation of the values, see [@osdev:serial].

-### Configuring the FIFO Queues
+### Configuring the Buffers
 When data is transmitted via the serial port, it is placed in buffers, both when receiving and sending data.
 This way, if you send data to the serial port faster than it can send it over the wire, it will be buffered.
 However, if you send too much data too fast, the buffer will be full and data will be lost.
+In other words, the buffers are FIFO queues.
-The FIFO queue configuration byte looks like this:
+The FIFO queue configuration byte consists of the following:

     Bit:     | 7 6 | 5  | 4 | 3   | 2   | 1   | 0 |
     Content: | lvl | bs | r | dma | clt | clr | e |

-The contents are:
+A description for each name can be found in the table below:

  Name Description
 ----- ------------